nifgraup/hunspell-is/README.md

 If you find a word that shouldn't be in the dictionary, you should:

-1. Check if the word is in [the wordlist](https://raw.github.com/nifgraup/hunspell-is/master/langs/is/wordlist).
+1. Check if the word is in [the word list](https://raw.github.com/nifgraup/hunspell-is/master/langs/is/wordlist).
 2. If the offending word is there, [contact us](#contact) and have the word removed.
 3. If it isn't there, look it up on [Wiktionary](http://is.wiktionary.org).